 Directive 72/161/EEC, on the other hand, can make a real contribution to rural tourism.
 It requires Member States to launch schemes to encourage the vocational advancement and adaptation of farmers and farmworkers, both hired and family members.
-Under this directive, the Member State can obtain Community aid to organize training courses for farmers wishing to take up work in connection with tourism as a sideline.
+Under this Directive, the Member State can obtain Community aid to organize training courses for farmers wishing to take up work in connection with tourism as a sideline.
+Similarly, specific programmes directed at the Mediterranean regions and certain other less-favoured regions include measures for the development of rural infrastructure, thereby helping to create the right conditions for the economic development of the areas concerned and indirectly to promote tourism.

 Directive 75/268/EEC relates to mountainous and other less-favoured regions where particularly unattractive working conditions give rise to a mass exodus of the local inhabitants, resulting in the abandonment of farmland and the depopulation of the area.
-Under the directive the less-favoured regions may be given a larger slice of investment aid and an annual indemnity proportionate to their permanent natural handicaps with a view to improving the economic situation of the inhabitants and keeping them in the area.
-By carrying on with their agricultural work, they can help to maintain the economic fabric of the region and protect the environment.22
+Under the Directive the less-favoured regions may be given a larger slice of investment aid and an annual indemnity proportionate to their permanent natural handicaps with a view to improving the economic situation of the inhabitants and keeping them in the area.
+By carrying on with their agricultural work, they can help to maintain the economic fabric of the region and protect the environment ().

-This directive provides expressly for financial aid to develop farm tourism and the craft trades: in the less-favoured agricultural areas with tourist potential, investments carried out on a farm under a development plan with a view to tourism or craft trade activities can be encouraged up to an amount of 12 000 ECU with Community participation in the financing.
+This Directive provides expressly for financial aid to develop farm tourism and the craft trades: in the less-favoured agricultural areas with tourist potential, investments carried out on a farm under a development plan with a view to tourism or craft trade activities can be encouraged up to an amount of 12 000 ECU with Community participation in the financing.

-Along with these direct aids to farm tourism. there is the indirect effect of projects carried out in the context of the socio-structural directives.
+Along with these direct aids to farm tourism, there is the indirect effect of projects carried out in the context of the socio-structural directives.
 Persons who give up farming under the provisions of Directive 72/160/EEC can take up tourism work, and the land released by them can be used for parks, relaxation areas or sports and recreation grounds, thereby increasing the attraction of the rural areas for tourists.
-As mentioned above.
-Directive 72/159/EEC allows Member States to assist the development of a farm for the purpose of tourism in parallel with modernization subsidized by the EAGGF.
-Directive 75/268/ EEC requires Members States to undertake investment in infrastructures and territorial improvements in the mountain regions and other less-favoured regions.
+As mentioned above, Directive 72/159/EEC allows Member States to assist the development of a farm for the purpose of tourism in parallel with modernization subsidized by the EAGGF.
+Directive 75/268/EEC requires Members States to undertake investment in infrastructures and territorial improvements in the mountain regions and other less-favoured regions.
 This scheme, together with the indemnity payable to less-favoured farmers, is essential to maintain agricultural activity in these regions and to create suitable conditions for farm tourism.